andreas-antoniou-cko/ShoppingBasketTest/README.md

 ## Requirements ##

-The development team has just completed a prototype of a set of services that implement a shopping basket solution, along with a client library that allows you to connect to these services.
-The deliverable is checked in this repository but does not contain any integration tests.
-Your task is to create these tests using any framework of your choice.
+The development team has just completed a prototype of a set of services that implement a shopping basket solution.
+There is also a client library that allows third parties to integrate with the services.

+Although the solution is feature complete it does not contain any integration tests. *Your task is to create a set of integration tests using .NET C# that fulfill the acceptance criteria below.*

 A PowerShell script has been provided which starts all 3 services so feel free to focus writing your tests against these running instances - no need to bootstrap or start them within your tests.
 The tests can be part of the same solution as the services, or could be in their own separate repository.

 ## Quick Start ##